TigerGraph-DevLabs/TG-Data-Connector/gcsreader/doc/gcsreader.md

 ## 3 Configuration instructions

-* Configure a job that synchronizes and extracts data from the Gcs database to the local.
+* Configure a job that synchronizes and extracts data from the GCS to the local, print on screen.
 ```
 {
     "job": {